MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Norway/how-to-create-electronic-documents-for-ehf.md

  Electronic documents can only be created after a document has been posted or issued.
 The following procedures describe how to post a sales invoice with the required information and then create an electronic sales invoice, but the same steps also apply to sales credit memos, reminders, finance charge memos, service invoices, and service credit memos.

 > [!NOTE]
 >  The sum of lines in an exported electronic document will not reflect invoice rounding, even if it is enabled.
-Instead, ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> sums the lines without rounding.
+Instead, [!INCLUDE[d365fin](../../includes/d365fin_md.md)] sums the lines without rounding.

 ### To post a sales invoice